Queen Elizabeth II's State Funeral In Numbers

-The state funeral of Queen Elizabeth II takes place today, September 19, at 11am GMT (7pm MYT).
+The state funeral of Queen Elizabeth II took place on September 19.
 The longest-reigning British monarch had passed away on September 8 at the age of 96 after an illness.

 Here are a few numbers related to the ceremony, which will see a massive guest list comprising royals, world leaders, politicians and celebrities from around the world.